 Create an elegant adults-only living room by adding plenty of grey.
 While you can combine colour with grey, it’s also very effective on its own or with touches of white.

-38. Wood panels
+30. Wood panels

 Set the foundation for a warm theme in your living room by applying wooden panels to your walls.
 This is such an easy base that you can build on with neutral colours like grey, brown and black.
 And combined with warm colours and neutrals, this makes for a really cosy space.
 You’ll still have to finish the timber with a coat of sealer, but this is a fairly low maintenance option.

 Now, this isn’t the most obvious colour choice for a living room, but that’s what can make it so appealing.
 A living room with four black walls (and a black ceiling) is dramatic and totally unexpected.
 Black can help to bring attention to architectural details in your walls, and can also highlight furniture which pops against the dark backdrop.

 Well, that’s the round-up done!
-40 lovely paint and colour theme ideas for your living room.
+30+ lovely paint and colour theme ideas for your living room.

 Now it’s over to you.
 Which style are you going to choose?
 Are you going to go with something bright and fun like a yellow, orange or pink wall?
 Or are you going to choose dark and moody with a navy, green or timber living room?
-Or maybe you’re going to draw completely outside the lines and choose something patterned or multicoloured.
+Or maybe you’re going to draw completely outside the lines and choose something patterned or multicoloured?

 The great thing about your walls is that you can dress them up again and again!
-You can always choose a colour now and change it in a few years time as your style evolves.
-Or, you can dip your toe in the water by starting with a fancy feature wall.
+You can always choose a colour now and change it in a few years’ time as your style evolves.
+Or you can dip your toe in the water by starting with a fancy feature wall.
 Whatever you do, I want to hear about it.
 Comment and tell me what fabulous paint choice you’re going to choose for your living room.